Understand COBRA, who must provide it and an employer's COBRA duties.

 Paying for COBRA coverage

-Who pays for COBRA coverage?
-The employee generally pays the full cost of the insurance premiums.
-In fact, the law allows the employer to charge 102 percent of the premium, and to keep the 2 percent to cover your administrative costs.
+Group health plans can require qualified beneficiaries to pay for COBRA continuation coverage, although they can also choose to provide coverage at reduced or no cost.
+The law allows the employer to charge a maximum of 102 percent of the premium and to keep 2 percent to cover the administrative costs.
 When an employee gets extended COBRA coverage due to disability, you can charge 150 percent of the premium for months 18 through 29.

 Complying with state COBRA-like laws